 Research and Clinical Trials

 Research at Perlmutter is also divided into disease management groups.
 Researchers working on mesothelioma are part of the thoracic oncology research group.
-Mesothelioma and lung cancer are the main focuses of this group of oncologists, surgeons, radiologists, and pulmonologists.
-The research group leads a number of clinical trials, especially focusing on targeted therapies and immunotherapies as novel approaches to treating patients.
-The researchers in this group are also working on using biomarkers to help screen for and detect mesothelioma earlier.
+This group of oncologists, surgeons, radiologists, and pulmonologists focuses mainly on mesothelioma and lung cancer.

-The Perlmutter Cancer Center at NYU Langone Medical Center is a leader in treating patients with mesothelioma.
-Thanks to the specialists that work here and the commitment to researching this rare cancer, patients benefit from the expertise of a range of clinicians and the results of research and clinical trials.
+The Perlmutter Cancer Center at NYU Langone Medical Center is a leader in mesothelioma treatment.
+Thanks to specialists and a commitment to research, mesothelioma patients benefit from a range of expertise and cutting-edge treatment.Get Your FREE Mesothelioma Packet